opendevstack/ods-project-quickstarters/jenkins-slaves/maven/README.md

 It can be referenced in a `Jenkinsfile` with `cd/jenkins-slave-maven`

 ## Features / what's in, which plugins, ...
-1. Nexus configuration for Maven
+1. Nexus configuration for `Maven` & `Gradle`
-1. HTTP Proxy awareness
+1. HTTP Proxy awareness for both builders

 ## Known limitations
 n/a